Ditch the wires with these Qi car chargers

 - Magnets and Qi together: iOttie iTap 2 Wireless Magnetic Qi Wireless Charging Air Vent Mount

-Most dependable: iOttie Easy One Touch Wireless Qi Fast Charge Car Mount KitStaff pick
+Most dependable: iOttie Wireless Car Charger Auto SenseStaff Pick

-iOttie makes the most popular mounts on the market, and the most reliable of the Qi mounts around that's compatible with fast Qi charging Samsung and Apple phones.
-There are certainly flashier mount styles or more cutting edge mechanical mounts, but the iOttie's old-school spring-loaded clamps get the job done and usually last a while.
+iOttie makes the most popular mounts on the market, and the most reliable car mounts around that's compatible with Qi charging Samsung and Apple phones. iOttie's Auto Sense clamps get the job done, automatically detecting your phone and clasping it shut.
+They usually last a while too.

-BYOC: Anker PowerWave Fast Wireless Car Charger with Air Vent Phone Holder

-Anker's Qi car mount does not come with the actual charger you'd plug into the car's cigarette lighter.
-It's a good option if you already have a QC 3.0 car charger you already like.
-The mount here has some stabilizing feet that can help reduce the strain on your car's air vent and keep the mount from falling during bigger bumps.
+MOKPR's 15W car mount doesn't come with the actual charger you'd plug into the car's cigarette lighter.
+It's a good option if you already have a QC 3.0 car charger.
+This mount has stabilizing clips that help reduce the strain on your car's air vent and keeps the mount from falling during big bumps.

-Auto awesome: Bolt Car Mount and Qi Fast Wireless Charger with Auto Sense Locking

-This mount is automatic and kinda magic.
-It uses an IR sensor to close the arms around your phone when you set it in place and a capacitive sensor to open the clamps when you arrive.
-This mount has a small battery inside it to power the arms when the car's not on, but I recommend manually powering the mount off before getting out of the car.

 Multiple mounting options: Squish Wireless Car Charger with QC 3.0 Car Charger

 Most chargers make you choose between an air vent or dashboard mount, but this bundle from Squish comes with both mounting options, as well as a dual-port QC 3.0 charger to power the Qi cradle.
-Squish's mount uses a gravity-trigger, so you don't have to hassle with manual spring releases or automatic sensors.
+Squish's mount uses a gravity trigger, so you don't have to hassle with manual spring releases or automatic sensors.

 Lay flat: ZealSound Fast Wireless Charge Slim Pad Station Dock